Response of quantum spin networks to attacks: Emergent Networks in Ground States

 A few features stand out.
 The distribution of $k_i\ (C_i)$ is a Dirac delta function at $k= (n-1)/2\ (C=1/2)$ for $h=0$ (not shown), and the distribution of $d_{ij}$ is a Dirac delta at $d=2$.
 This is because at $h=0$, the ground state is the GHZ state, where all the spins point along $\pm\hz$.
 As $h$ is increased, the distributions of $k_i$ and $C_i$ get wider first and then narrower, and the centre shifts towards $0$.
 The distribution of $d_{ij}$ gets wider and shifts towards larger values.
 At $h/J=\infty$ (not shown), all spins point along $\hx$, $k_i=0$, $C_i=0$ and $d_{ij}=\infty$.

 The distribution of $k_i$ for the emergent networks does not have a long tail or a power law, and is strikingly different from the distributions for the imprinted networks in Fig.~\ref{fig1}.
-Moreover, the distribution of $C_i$ is of the same order as $k_i/(n-1)$, which is typical for random graphs.
+Moreover, the distribution of $C_i$ is of the same order as $k_i/(n-1)$, which is typical for random networks.
 Therefore, we arrive at the important conclusion from Fig.~\ref{fig3} that the emergent MI networks do not show complexity.

-Figure~\ref{figmf} plots the MF distribution of $k_i$, $C_i$ and $d_{ij}$ obtained by applying Eq.~(\ref{eqn: modified soln}) for an ensemble of ER networks in (a-c), WS networks in (d-f), and BA networks in (g-i).
+Figure~\ref{figmf} plots the MF distribution of $k_i/(n-1)$, $C_i$ and $d_{ij}$ obtained by applying Eq.~(\ref{eqn: modified soln}) for an ensemble of ER networks in (a-c), WS networks in (d-f), and BA networks in (g-i).
 The blue and pink histograms show the distributions for normalized transverse field $h/J=3$ and $6$ respectively, the same color scheme as Fig.~\ref{fig3}.
 Comparing the two figures, the MF distributions are qualitatively similar to the distributions obtained from the exact calculation in Fig.~\ref{fig3}.
 Thus, we observe that MF theory is qualitatively adequate to capture the emergent network features.

-Figure~\ref{fig4} plots the moments of the distributions of $k_i$, $C_i$ and $d_{ij}$.
-It confirms our claim above that $C$ is of the same order as $k/(n-1)$.
+Figure~\ref{fig4} plots the moments of the distributions of $k_i/(n-1)$, $C_i$ and $d_{ij}$.
+It confirms our claim above that $C_i$ is of the same order as $k_i/(n-1)$.
 Moreover, we also find that the curves overlap each other when plotted as a function of $\lambda$, although the networks have different $Z$.
 The solid blue/red/green curves are obtained numerically from exact diagonalization, while the dashed curves are obtained from the MF theory used in Eq.~(\ref{eqn: modified soln}) and Fig.~\ref{figmf}.
 The mean values (panels (a-c)) in MF theory and the exact calculation agree well, while the disagreement in the higher moments is larger.
-This is likely because MF theory captures the bulk properties of the distributions of $k_i$, $C_i$, and $d_{ij}$, but misses details in the distributions' tails.